cityofaustin/atd-moped/moped-toolbox/backfill_complete_srts_ids/README.md

 # Backfill component phases and completion date from SRTS source statuses and complete dates

-This script takes a csv with
+This script takes a csv that lists completed SRTS IDs and their current completion dates and updates Moped components with the same SRTS ID to reflect the current status and completion date.
+Components with existing substantial completion dates are excluded.

 ## Running locally